BeamMW/docs-gitbook/core-tech/WASM-wallet-client.md

 # Overview
-WASM wallet client is a thin wrapper around Beam client library build into WASM using Emscripten toolchain.
-This wrapper allows to run BEAM wallet inside any browser supporting WebAssembly and it provides the regular [BEAM wallet API](Beam-wallet-protocol-API) to communicated with it from external(javascript) code.
-It's available via `npm` for different network types:
+WASM wallet client is a thin wrapper around Beam client library built into WASM using Emscripten toolchain.
+This wrapper allows to run BEAM wallet inside any browser supporting WebAssembly and it provides the regular [BEAM wallet API](Beam-wallet-protocol-API) to communicate with it from external(javascript) code.

+Starting from version 7.3.13702 all network types are handled by a single  [npm](https://www.npmjs.com/package/beam-wasm-client) package.

+ Older versions are available via `npm` for different network types:
 * [mainnet](https://www.npmjs.com/package/beam-wasm-client)
 * [testnet](https://www.npmjs.com/package/beam-wasm-client-testnet)
 * [dappnet](https://www.npmjs.com/package/beam-wasm-client-dappnet)
 * [masternet (developer)](https://www.npmjs.com/package/beam-wasm-client-masternet)

 # API
-WASM wallet client module exports following classes:
+WASM wallet client module exports the following classes:
 * [WasmWalletClient](#WasmWalletClient) - the main object provides a set of static and member methods to control the wallet.
 It could be used to implement BEAM wallet as a browser extension

 	Method | Description
 	--- | ---
-	[Constructor](#Constructor) |  Creates new regular wallet object [Headless constructor](#Headless-constructor) |  Creates new headless wallet object [startWallet](#startWallet) |  Starts the wallet in the background thread [stopWallet](#stopWallet) |  Asynchronously stops the wallet running in the background [isRunning](#isRunning) |  Checks if the wallet is running
+	[Constructors](#Constructors) |  Creates new regular wallet object [Headless constructors](#Headless-constructors) |  Creates new headless wallet object [startWallet](#startWallet) |  Starts the wallet in the background thread [stopWallet](#stopWallet) |  Asynchronously stops the wallet running in the background [isRunning](#isRunning) |  Checks if the wallet is running